Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 More Inventory.
 Not Crashing Prices.
 Here Is Why.

-Chart 2 — Inventory Surge vs. Median Price Change by Market · April 2026 vs. April 2025
+Chart 2 — Inventory Surge vs. Median Price Change · April 2026 vs. April 2025

 Navy bars = active listing % change YoY.
 Gold bars = median price % change YoY.
 Markets sorted by months of supply (tightest to loosest).